 Not all of the best TVs are available in 85 inches, so your choices are more limited if you’ve decided on this size versus a 65- or 75-inch TV.
 But there are still some great TVs to choose from.

-Our top pick is the Samsung QN90A Neo QLED TV (QN85QN90AAFXZA).
+Our top pick is the Samsung QN90A Neo QLED TV (QN85QN90AAFXZA) – the winner of the 2021 Tom's Guide Award for Best TV.
 It has every feature you want in a top-of-the-line TV, such as 120Hz refresh rate and HDMI 2.1.
 Most importantly its Neo QLED screen rivals OLED TVs for intense color and deep blacks, while producing an incredibly bright picture with mini-LED backlighting.
 That makes it an excellent TV for sunny rooms and watching TV in the daytime.
 It’s also a great TV for gamers since it has low lag time and supports the best features of the latest game consoles.

 If you want that same giant screen size without the equally-huge price, then the TCL 4-Series Roku TV (85S435) is our value pick for 85-inch models.
 It delivers great 4K performance and decent HDR support, not to mention reliably excellent Roku TV smarts, and does it all for less than some smaller premium 4K TVs.